Wexop/RandomEnemiesSize/Thunderstore/README.md

 You can activate the fun mode to randomize the size of every axis (x,y,z).
 The height range is based on initial configs, but you can config horizontals ranges (x,z)

+You can lock the horizontal axis (x and z) to have the same value.

 Have fun :)